 The Crux: Record your voice.
 Photograph your outfits.
 Make a video of yourself talking, walking and gawking.
 Become your own eagle-eyed editor.

 Story time, kids!
-Not long ago, I had a critical interview with a marketing agency that I was dying to work for.
-I planned my outfit days in advance, printed out directions from GoogleMaps and MapQuest, and allowed myself an extra hour of driving time — just to be safe.
+Not long ago, I had a critical interview with a marketing agency I was dying to work for.
+I planned my outfit days in advance and allowed myself an extra hour of driving time — just to be safe.
 Nothing could go wrong!

 Guess what?
 Two blocks away from the agency, I took a wrong turn and wound up in a labyrinthian warehouse district.
 Horrifically lost, I frantically pounded the icy pavement in 4-inch heels for half an hour, missed my interview, and wound up sobbing in a pizzeria.